I Briganti di Capalbio

-Park designed by Niki de Saint Phalle (1930 – 2002) is the representation of 22 Major Arcana statues in reinforced concrete covered in colorful mosaic as high as 15 meters.
-Immersed in an olive grove it is visited by hundreds of thousands of tourists from around the world.
+Park designed by Niki de Saint Phalle (1930 – 2002) is the representation of 22 Major Arcana in reinforced concrete statues covered in colorful mosaic up to 15 meters high.
+Immersed in a centuries-old olive grove, it is the destination of hundreds of thousands of tourists from all over the world.

-Privileged destination to many species of migratory birds, the lake is located a few metres from the sea from which it is separated by a narrow strip of Mediterranean dunes.
+A privileged destination for many species of migratory birds, the lake is located a few meters from the sea from which it is separated by a narrow band of Mediterranean dunes.

 Pitigliano - Sorano - Sovana - Saturnia

-It is certainly one of the most beautiful small towns of the hill of Maremma.
-Sovana, in the past a Pontifical residence, is considered the pearl of Maremma.
-Once entered in the historic centre you will find yourself in the middle ages.
-Shops antiques and leather bindings give visitors the chance to buy unique and valuable items.
-You can also visit the church and the Tomb Ildebranda.
-Saturnia, a famous health resort, is a forced stop for those who care of their welfare.
-We recommend a night swimming in the highest thermal waterfalls in Europe.
-Sorano, a small medieval village, houses the Fortress Orsini where expert guides will take you on a fascinating journey underground.
-Pitigliano, certainly the most beautiful of the Maremma, houses the synagogue and the Palazzo Orsini.
-Among its streets you can visit many private cellars, dug with a pick hiked into the mountains of tuff for several hundred meters where they keep a constant temperature of 12 degrees fine wines.
-Do not miss the amazing show of the country aqueduct lit up.
+These are certainly the most beautiful towns on the Maremma hills.
+Sovana, a former papal residence, is considered the pearl of the Maremma.
+Once you enter the historic center you find yourself in the Middle Ages.
+Antique and leather binding shops give visitors the opportunity to purchase unique and precious items.
+To visit the church and the Ildebranda Tomb.
+Saturnia, a famous spa resort, is a must for anyone who cares about their well-being.
+We recommend a night bath in the highest thermal waterfalls in Europe.
+Sorano, a small medieval village, hosts the Orsini Fortress where expert guides will accompany you on a fascinating underground journey.
+Pitigliano, certainly the most beautiful town in the entire Maremma, hosts the Synagogue and Palazzo Orsini.
+Among its streets you can visit numerous private cellars which, dug with a pickaxe, enter the tuff mountain for several hundred meters where the fine wines are kept at a constant temperature of 12 degrees.
+Do not miss the breathtaking night show of the illuminated village and aqueduct.

-Classificated the 1° place in Italy in 2007 for the quality of marine waters and for tourist services offered, have received the 5 sails blue Legambiente.
-Capalbio stands in the middle of an extraordinary mediterranean vegetation that offers unique colors and scents.
-It has an enchanting view of the Lake Burano and Costa D’Argento, within its perfectly preserved medieval walls, you can visit the castle that houses the Piano Forte by Giacomo Puccini and the church of St. Nicholas, rich of fourteenth-century frescoes of the Renaissance.
-Outside the walls, however, do not lose the Oratory of Providence, where is conserved a fresco attributed to Pinturicchio.
+Ranked 1st in Italy in 2007 for the quality of the marine waters and for the tourist services offered by receiving the 5 blue sails of Legambiente, Capalbio stands in the middle of an extraordinary Mediterranean vegetation that offers unique colors and scents.
+It enjoys an enchanting panorama of Lake Burano and the entire silver coast and, within its perfectly preserved medieval walls, you can visit the castle that houses Giacomo Puccini’s Forte Piano and the church of San Nicola rich of fourteenth-century and Renaissance frescoes.
+Outside the walls, however, do not miss the Oratorio della Provvidenza, where a fresco attributed to Pinturicchio is kept

-Inhabited by the Etruscans from the seventh century BC ,the coastline of Maremma is rich in archaeological sites such as Tarquinia, Vulci, Cosa and Talamone.
-For fans, is the opportunity to admire exceptional items and beautiful cemetery overlooking the sea.
+Inhabited by the Etruscans since the seventh century BC. the Maremma coastal strip is very rich in archaeological sites such as Tarquinia, Vulci, Cosa and Talamone.
+For enthusiasts, therefore, there is the possibility of admiring exceptional finds as well as beautiful necropolis overlooking the sea.